WingC4D/SSG-Static_Site_Generator/README.md

-### Custom Static Site Generator
+## Custom Static Site Generator
 This project is a custom-built Static Site Generator (SSG) developed in Python.
 It takes Markdown files as input, processes them, and converts them into a complete static website.
-This project was completed as a guided exercise from the Boot.dev platform and represents my learning experience approximately three months into my coding journey.
+This project was completed as a guided exercise from the Boot.dev platform and represents my learning experience, approximately three months into my coding journey.

-#### Features
+### Features
 - Markdown to HTML Conversion: Parses Markdown content, including headings, paragraphs, code blocks, quotes, ordered and unordered lists, bold, italic, images, and links, transforming it into valid HTML.

 - Templating System: Utilizes an HTML template file (template.html) to inject generated content and page titles, ensuring consistent site structure.